|

 I

-of specialists.
-You're sure to find someone who can help there.
-If it's a television
+to look at.
+You're sure to find someone who can help

-However, remember there are many types of set we are delighted to service,
+there.
+However, remember there are many types of set

-unlike some other repairers who won't or can't handle (for example) Philips sets,
+repairers who won't or can't handle (for example) Philips

-FM radios, television sets, car radios, etc...So give us a call.
-Our aim is to
+sets, FM radios, television sets, car radios, etc...So

 YOU SELL RADIOS ?